PollenJain/LSTM_Tensorflow/README.md

 In the incomplete sentence, "Roses are ________" Context can be thought of as the understanding of this sentence at its most simplest form.<br>
 As in,<br>
-Q. What are we talking about in this sentence?
+Q. What are we talking about in this sentence?<br>
 Ans.
-We are talking about Roses.
+We are talking about Roses.<br>

-So RNN would remember that we are talking about Roses.
-So the blank must be filled with something pertaining to Roses.<br>
+So RNN would remember that we are talking about Roses.<br> So the blank must be filled with something pertaining to Roses.<br>

 - RNNs fail to do this :<br>
 Now lets try to understand what RNNs can't do.<br>